lk-code/hetzner-cloud-api-net/docs/src/documentations/server/getall.md

 ##### filter by name

-The following call requests page 4 of the server listing, with 10 entries per page.
+The following call requests entries that are filtered by server name.

 ```
 List<IFilter> filter = new();